 Each tree is grown to the largest extent possible.
 There is no pruning.

 In the above procedure, if we set m=M in step 2, the algorithm is called bagging or bootstrap aggregation.
 For each tree, it uses a bootstrapped training sample and considers all available predictors in building the decision tree.
 Bagging’s idea is to reduce estimation variance through averaging the models trained from bootstrap samples, however, sometimes there are high correlation exist among the bagged trees, which make the variance reduction very limited.
 In contrast, RF decorrelates the trees by only considering a subset of the predictors at each split during the tree building process.
-This subtle change leads improvement in model accuracy.
+This subtle change leads to improvement in model accuracy.

 Bayesian Additive Regression Trees

 Motivated by the success of ensemble-of-trees method, a Bayesian version of “sum-of-trees” model was developed recently by Chipman George and McCulloch, called Bayesian Additive Regression Trees (BART) [4].
-BART uses a sum of regression trees to model an unknown function f(x) is developed under Bayesian framework, which distinguishes itself from other ensemble-of-trees method.
+BART distinguishes itself from other ensemble-of-trees method by using a sum of regression trees to model an unknown function f(x) developed under the Bayesian framework.
 The key idea of BART is to impose a prior that regularizes the fit of each tree, such that every tree model only has small effect, in another word, each tree is a “weak learner”, and only explain a small and different portion of fx .
 BART has demonstrated substantial promise in a wide variety of simulations and real word applications [5].
 Compared with RF algorithm, BART not only provides single point estimation for regression, but also can compute uncertainty estimates via quantiles of the posterior samples, that is the reason BART is being identified as a potential algorithm for this project.

 Results